 Conclusion

 Recent studies have revealed that mobile signals—such as proteins, RNAs, sugars, peptides, ROS, and Ca²⁺—enable tight coordination between shoots and roots under abiotic stress.
 These signals help balance growth and stress responses across the whole plant.
 Advances in single-cell sequencing and ‘omics’ technologies have improved our ability to identify these signals and understand vascular plasticity.
 However, much remains unknown about how vascular development and signaling adapt under stress.
 Future research should focus on uncovering the regulatory networks that shape vascular structure and function, ultimately enhancing plant resilience in challenging environments.
 Environmental stresses, such as drought and salinity, prompt significant remodeling of the plant vascular system.
 In the xylem, stress-induced ABA signaling and specific transcriptional networks modulate xylem vessel number, diameter, and secondary cell wall formation to improve water transport.
 In the phloem, development is regulated by a suite of transcription factors and peptides (e.g., SMXLs, PEAR2, BRX, CLE45) whose expression is often stress-responsive.
-Although phloem plasticity under stress remains less understood than xylem adaptation, emerging evidence suggests that environmental signals influence both phloem structure and function, ensuring proper root growth and survival during adverse conditions.
+While the role of phloem plasticity in stress responses is emerging, it still lags behind our understanding of xylem adaptation, emerging evidence suggests that environmental signals influence both phloem structure and function, ensuring proper root growth and survival during adverse conditions.

 References